 The Kings fell just short of winning the NBA Draft lottery, leaving Monte McNair with a huge decision at the No. 9 overall pick.
 There are some intriguing options who could be available, but a team that hasn’t made the NBA Playoffs in 15 years needs players who can make a difference now.

 The Athletic’s Jason Jones, who covers the team, and NBA insider Zach Lowe have wrote about the possibility of a trade.
-Sacramento could package the 9th pick along with Buddy Hield or Marvin Bagley to acquire a forward or center who would give this team an edge.
+Sacramento could package future first-round picks along with Buddy Hield or Marvin Bagley to acquire a forward or center who would give this team an edge.

 There are a few intriguing trade targets for the Kings, which we dive into below.
 Ultimately, it will all depend on how aggressive McNair is and how rival GMs value Sacramento’s trade assets.